SearchParameter

 • Any special handling rules or modifiers that apply

-For example, the Patient resource like:
+For example, the Patient resource has search parameters like:

 • name - Search by patient name (string type)